AndreNeb/sudoku-solver/README.md

 To use this program, you need a C compiler installed on your computer.

-1. Clone the repository or download the `sudoku-solver.c` file.
+1. Clone the repository or download the `sudoku-solver.c` repo.

 ```bash
 git clone https://github.com/your-username/sudoku-solver.git